 1. Start with the rule of thumb

-Even though I don’t believe in sticking to a rigid measure-out-each-portion eating plan for kids, it’s still important to know what the recommended serving sizes for kids look like.
+Even though I don’t believe in sticking to a rigid measure-out-each-portion eating plan for kids, it’s still important to know what the recommended serving sizes for toddlers look like.
 They’re great starting points for putting together a well-balanced plate—the same plate you’re sure if they’re going to inhale or push away.
 Just remember, it’s best to think of the following numbers as a guideline not a rule; healthy children are the best determinants of how much they need to eat (or not eat) to feel healthfully satisfied.

 Keeping that in mind, here’s the skinny on sizes: Experts estimate that your toddler ‘should’ eat about 1000 to 1200 calories per day, which should be spread out in three meals and two snacks (or a food offering every two to three hours) and contain a total of; three ounces of grains (at least half of which should be whole grains); two cups of dairy; two ounces of meat/protein; one cup of fruit; and, one cup of vegetables.